 Doctor of Philosophy in Education (Ph.D.)Science Education courses are designed to meet the professional goals and needs of individuals planning to enter formal and non-formal science education arenas.
 These courses will help prepare science educators with the knowledge, skills, and attitudes necessary to succeed in the field of science education.

 A total of 72 semester hours is required in order to complete the degree.
-Students will take 15 semester hours of required COEHS and C&I core courses (see list below).
-An additional 25 credit hours will be taken in the Language, Literacies, and Culture program area.
+Students will take 15 credit hours of required COEHS and CI core courses (see list below).
+An additional 24 credit hours will be taken in Science or Science Education courses.
 Students will also be required to complete 24 credit hours of doctoral dissertation coursework.
-Note: students are required to complete at least 9 credit hours of research tool courses.

-College of Education Professional Core (6 semester hours)
+College of Education and Human Services Core (6 credit hours)

 - and –

 Either EDUC 511 or EDUC 512